All Episodes

 Can you believe this?

-Talking point?
+Talking points?

-I don't this is going to extend beyond just surrogates and staff and so forth.
+This is going to extend beyond just surrogates and staff and so forth.

-They're going to try to make anybody that speaks for McCain is going to be asked to stick to these uh talking points.
+They're going to try to make anybody that speaks for McCain is going to be asked to stick to these talking points.

-So they they can they can um I knew Limwick would do this.
+I knew Limo would do this.

 I told you not to put those talking points out.

-Damn it!
+Damn it.

 Damn it to hell.

-I mean, this is still pandering to the Lib Media, folks.
+I mean, this is still pandering to the lib media, folks.

-Um just to stick to this, if you would please.
+Just stick to this, if you would please.

 Yeah.

-So Romney wants it if it's offered to some people say it'll never happen because there's just too much animosity between these two guys.
+If it's offered to some people, say it'll never happen because there's just too much animosity between these two guys.

 Romney was the most hated guy in the campaign.

-These go Huckabee.
+Huckabee.

-I know that there are many of you Republicans out there still in a uh tizzy over my Operation Chaos and the rush vote.
+I know that there are many of you Republicans out there still in a tizzy over my Operation Chaos and the rush vote urging Republicans to vote for Hillary in these primaries.

 This is not the way we Republicans do things.